paulsump/mars_flights/README.md

 - To fit in with spec and API...
 - Rename Flight to NextLaunch
 - Rename Flights to UpcomingLaunches

+### Notes to the user

+- The classes are tailored for this app rather than for reuse in other apps.

 ## Original Specification...